 Jigs come in all sorts of shapes, colors, sizes, and even skirt materials.
 There are a bunch of different ways to fish them as well.
-However, to be able to catch bass when the fishing is tough, you have to be very versatile.
+However, to catch bass when the fishing is tough, you have to be very versatile.
 In this article, I will go through different ways of fishing jigs and acquaint you with this wonderful lure called a jig.

 Jigs come in many different shapes and sizes.
 They even come with different shaped heads for different types of applications.
 They come made with a flipping, swimming, and even a stand-up type head.
 They also come in an array of different weight heads.

-Another way to fish a jig is to just hop the jig on the bottom or even drag it.
+Another way to fish a jig is to hop the jig on the bottom or even drag it.
 However, one of the deadliest ways to fish a jig is to swim it close to the bottom or above a weed line.

 This is just a little guide on how to fish a jig.
-If you experiment with different ways to fish them and you find out which technique the bass want, you will have a killer day out on the water!
+If you experiment with different ways to fish them and find out which technique the bass want, you will have a killer day out on the water!